Louise Pioger: Biography

 Pioger was a dressmaker by profession.
 She made waistcoats.
 She married Alphonse Pierre Lefèvre, tailor, on January 7, 1868, in Ballon (Sarthe).
 They had two daughters.
-Widowed in 1884, Pioger married Louis Duprat, a tailor, and anarchist, who became a wine merchant and barkeeper in Paris on rue Joquelet and then later 11 rue Ramey in the 18th arrondissement in 1893.
+Widowed in 1884, Pioger partnered with Louis Duprat, a tailor, and anarchist, who became a wine merchant and barkeeper in Paris on rue Joquelet and then later 11 rue Ramey in the 18th arrondissement in 1893.
 Pioger became the manager of this cabaret at 11 rue Ramey.

 One of her daughters married Benoît Morel, and the other one Jules Lebailleur, both Parisian anarchists.
 Pioger made no secret of her anarchist beliefs although she believed that they would be created by persuasion rather that militant acts.